 You definitely need to audit what you have in terms of hardware.
 Solid-state drives are much faster than traditional hard disks and can give a new lease of life to a PC you thought was destined for the scrap heap.
 But they are a cost, both in terms of the component and the time.

 So given that running XP means that you have machines that are over seven years old, it may be a better idea to save the money on a Windows 10 licence, take the plunge and put the cash towards new laptops or PCs.
 Again: a short-term cost that may offset long-term costs.
-(See also: iPad Pro vs Surface Pro for business.)

-Key benefits of upgrading to Windows 10
+Benefits of upgrading to Windows 10

 For one thing, your colleagues will be surprised at how much quicker their computers will be once you install a fresh version of Windows.

 The system requirements of Windows really haven't changed since Windows Vista, and starting from a clean hard disk means there's no build-up of programs that start with Windows, slowing it down and using up precious memory.
 Plus Windows 10 is very light on system resources.

 The other key benefits are security and compatibility.
 We have touched on the latter above, but suffice to say that in a cross-platform world you want to be able to sync with the latest hardware and software.
 XP will be able to do that only to a decreasing extent.
 Windows 10 buys you a lot more time.

 More important, perhaps, is the security threat inherent in running an OS that is no longer supported.
 Windows 10 is naturally more secure due to its built-in antivirus and fleet management features, too.